VIDT-DAO/staking/README.md

 Example; if the reference amount is `10000` of token FOO, and the capped amount is `500000` of token BAR, then users can deposit max `5 BAR` per `1 FOO`.

-## Deposit and withdraw
+## Deposit

-To participate in staking, users must deposit tokens using the `deposit` method on the `Staking` contract.
+To participate in staking, users must deposit tokens using the `deposit` method on the `Deposit` contract.

 Before using this method, the staking contract must be allowed to transfer the tokens.
 This is done via the `approve` method on the token contract.

 The current deposit can be checked using the `deposited` method.

+The `maxDeposit` method provides how many tokens a user is allowed to deposit in case of a capped token.

+## Withdraw

-Participants can withdraw their deposited tokens at any time using the `withdraw` method.
+Participants can withdraw their deposited tokens and rewards at any time using the `withdraw` method on the `Staking` contract.

+The `withdraw` method on the `Deposit` contract should only be used in case of an emergency.
+The user will get back the deposit but not receive any rewards.

 ## Reward

 Each participant has a pending reward which is hold by the staking contract.
 The pending reward can be checked using the `pending` method.

+When the program has ended, the user is able to harvest the reward from the `Staking` contract.
 Calling the `harvest` method will transfer the reward from the contract owner to the user.
 The `harvest` method differs from the `withdraw` method, as it will only transfer the reward and will not withdraw the staked tokens.

 When the deposited tokens are withdrawn, the contract will also pay out the reward.

 ### Soft lock

 A soft lock period is specified when creating the contract.
-If a user withdraws during this period, the reward will be slashed.
+If a user withdraws during this period, a part of the reward will be burned instead of paid out.

 The penalty is a percentage of the reward.
 This is 100% at the starting block and 0% when the soft lock ends.
 The penalty is calculated with a linear formula.

-The penalty will be burned.

-# Frontend

-The `frontend` folder contains the frontend application that allows users to participate.

-_Note that the frontend is specifically styled and configured for VIDT.
-You need to modify it to use it for a different project._
+### Statistics

+The `paidOut` property of the `Staking` contract contains the total number of tokens that are paid out as a reward.

+The `burned` property of the `Staking` contract contains the total number of tokens burned as a penalty during the soft lock period.

+## Administrative actions

+There are a number of administrative actions that can only be performed by the contract owner.

+### Extending

+The staking program can be extended by calling the `extend` method.
+This will set a new end date.

+It is not possible to extend the soft lock.

+### Termination

+The program can be terminated by the owner by calling the `terminate` method.
+No more rewards will be given through this contract.
+Users may harvest the pending reward from the contract.

+This will also end the soft lock period, so rewards are paid out in full.

+### Replacing the program

+Terminating the contract can be used to replace the program.
+Deposits stay intact, so it's possible to create a new program based on the existing deposits.

+The new contract will not hold the rewards of the terminated contract, so the frontend must combine the rewards of both contracts in the UI.